Con-Census/Census/README.md

 ## Goal

-- Within this project our team was able to classify the readiness of individual counties based on data from FEMA, USDA, and think-tanks to determine their ability to withstand, and respond to a variety of disasters.
-Our classification model identifies which communities are prepared for any given natural hazard and can influence future funding allocation, assist the Department of Homeland Security’s response efforts, as well as inform citizens on what their best options are as far as living in a county that provides the best level of disaster relief compared to other areas.
+- Within this project our team was able to classify the readiness of individual counties based on data from FEMA, USDA, and think tanks to determine their ability to withstand and respond to a variety of disasters.
+Our classification model identifies which communities are prepared for any given natural hazard and can be used to influence future funding allocation, assist the Department of Homeland Security’s response efforts, as well as inform citizens on the best prepared and most funded counties/areas when natural disaster occurs compared to other areas.
 - This project aims to create a Machine Learning model to predict which State in the U.S. has most support from the government.

 ***